rambutan32/librambutan/docs/source/libs/servo.rst

 is implemented as a thin layer over the built-in :ref:`timer peripherals <timers>`.

-You can use this library in the :ref:`IDE <ide>` by choosing the Servo item under the Sketch > Import Library... menu.

 If you are using the :ref:`Unix toolchain <unix-toolchain>`, the library is located in the ``/libraries/Servo/`` :ref:`libmaple` directory.